Unknown-user-dev/clean-code-javascript/README.md

   // ...
 }

-// Bad because Employees "have" tax data.
+// Mauvais because Employees "have" tax data.
 EmployeeTaxData is not a type of Employee class EmployeeTaxData extends Employee {
   constructor(ssn, salary) {
     super();